paritytech/subxt/core/README.md

 # Subxt-Core

-This library provides core functionality using in `subxt` and `subxt-signer`.
-It should be no-std compatible.
+This library provides a no-std compatible subset of functionality that `subxt` and `subxt-signer` rely on.